rabiadhikari/OrchidForDynamo/Orchid_130.md

 ### History of Orchid for Dynamo 1.3.x ###

+134.3.10
+- Package refactored to comply with naming convensions
+- Primary support for Dynamo version changed to 1.3.4.x
+- Parameter: ProjectParameters, SharedParameters, GlobalParameters, AddIfcParameters (in document and Family document)
+- FamilyName (for element and element type), ElementType.Name

 132.3.9
-- Revit: Nodes for SharedParameter --> SetFile, GroupByGroupName, GroupByType.
+- SharedParameter: SetFile, GroupByGroupName, GroupByType.

 132.3.8
 - Installer split into two parallels, 132.x.x.x and 201.x.x.x version installer.
-- Revit: Family All and ByCategory / FamilyType All and ByCategory.
+- Family All and ByCategory / FamilyType All and ByCategory.
-- Revit: Nodes for Subcategory, create, remove, get by category and by name.
+- Nodes for Subcategory, create, remove, get by category and by name.

 132.3.7
 - Last Custom Nodes turned into ZeroTouch nodes --> nodes for FEM-design.
-- Revit: Nodes for Materials created and nodes for Document.contain (Category/Types)
+- Nodes for Materials created and nodes for Document.contain (Category/Types)
-- Revit: Purge nodes updated, comes in a PostCommand and a Document version.
+- Purge nodes updated, comes in a PostCommand and a Document version.

 132.3.6
-- Revit: Print --> Nodes to handle printing, several nodes created.
+- Print: Nodes to handle printing, several nodes created.

 132.3.5
-- Revit: SystemFamily --> CreateCompoundLayer, DeleteCompoundLayer, SetCompoundLayerWidth, and two dropdown nodes added.
+- SystemFamily: CreateCompoundLayer, DeleteCompoundLayer, SetCompoundLayerWidth, and two dropdown nodes added.

 132.3.4
 - Core: Directory.Current, Directory.FromPath and File.FromPath nodes added.